 The first time you use a fire extinguisher shouldn’t be during an emergency.
-You must have the training and have used one during training, so you have the best chance of ensuring your safety and that of others around you.
+You must have the training and have used one during training, so you have the best chance of ensuring your safety and others around you.

 How has fire extinguisher training changed in the last few years

-In the recent past, fire extinguisher training sessions have concentrated on general equipment components, procedures for their safe use, identification, and fire classes, designed to prepare the fire warden or other employee for effective decision making during fires and other emergencies.
+In the recent past, fire extinguisher training sessions have concentrated on general equipment components, procedures for safe use, identification, and fire classes, designed to prepare the fire warden or other employees for effective decision making during fires and other emergencies.
 These are essential factors; even so, there are numerous other vital items relating to emergency management.

 Other firefighting and emergency equipment

 General emergency management in a business (facility)

 Most activities we perform in our daily life follow a process, whether washing the dishes at home or operating a high tech machine in the workplace.
 Dealing with an emergency is no different.
 Fire extinguisher training now includes basic information on prevention, preparedness, response and recovery.
 Data is provided to trainees to recognise an escalating emergency and what is required to keep yourself and others safe.